mhwlng/dashboard-elite/README.md

 The touch screen is connected via hdmi as a secondary monitor on the same PC that elite dangerous runs on.

-You can also control this on a separate device in a different way:
+You can also control this from a separate device in a different way:

-You run this application mininized and then start a web browser on another device.
+You run this application mininized on the elite dangerous PC and then start a web browser on another device.

-That browser connects to the web server that is built into this application.
+That browser connects to the web server, that is built into this application.

-This won't work if the web browser runs on the SAME pc as Elite Dangerous.
+This won't work, if the web browser runs on the SAME pc as Elite Dangerous.

 The game has to be set to borderless mode.
 Fullscreen mode WON'T work.